lread/sci-test/README.md

 ## Status

-An generically named experiment that is more specific to rewrite-cljc than I'd like.
+A generically named experiment that is more specific to rewrite-cljc than I'd like.
 I'd like to:

 - perhaps discover `lib_under_sci.clj` instead of hardcoding a reference to this generated file
 - perhaps generalize for testing other libs?